pulibrary/oclcscriptshifter/README.md

 - Click in "Press New Shortcut Key" and press the keyboard shortcut you would like to assign to this macro.
 - Make sure that "Shortcut Key Assigned to:" is blank, then click "Assign" and then "OK".

+(Note: There is another macro called "ScriptShifter!UtilityFunctions" that contains common code referenced by the other macros.
+However, this is not meant to be run directly, and so should not be mapped to a User Tool or keyboard shortcut.)

 ## Settings

 <img src="./img/settings.jpg"/>